Sub-Saharan Africa·South Africa·Updated April 29, 2026

 What scams target tourists in Durban?

-The most frequently reported tourist scams in Durban are Beachfront Robbery and Bag Snatching, Taxi Overcharging from King Shaka International Airport, Pickpocketing on the Beachfront Promenade, with 3 classified as high severity.
+The most frequently reported tourist scams in Durban are Beachfront Robbery and Bag Snatching, Carjacking at Traffic Lights and Driveways, Express Kidnapping and Forced ATM Withdrawal, with 4 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nairobi and Johannesburg.
+Similar patterns are also documented in Nairobi and Cape Town.

 Are taxis safe in Durban?